xoity/infraninja/test/README.md

    pyinfra inventory.py test_deploy.py
    ```
 3. **Expected Behavior**:

+   - Takes in your input for the API key and the URL
    - The script fetches server details from an API.
    - It performs an update of packages on the retrieved servers.